AlexandriaDAO/core/src/lexigraph/lexigraph.md

 - Display actual NFTs in the NFT slot.
 - Blog View: Switch from the table to show the markdown style blog with the NFTs inside.

+- Payment for all actions, and removal of topup.

 ### Future Possible Features